Pau, Pyrénées-Atlantiques: 21st century

 In 2008, at the end of a bitter political struggle, which included François Bayrou, Martine Lignières-Cassou became mayor of Pau.
 During this term, she included the rebuilding of the water stadium and making the Rue Joffre pedestrian.
 She also allowed the realisation of the City of the Pyrénées which brought different associations related to Pyreneeism into one place.

 In 2014, François Bayrou became mayor, after standing against David Habib in the election.
 Bayrou was clearly ahead in the second round of voting.

 Bayrou was named Prime Minister of France in December 2024, but vowed to stay on as mayor.
+He was defeated by Jérôme Marbot in the municipal elections in 2026.